markallanevans/flixie/WorkLog.md

 # Friday April 27th

 __**Overall to do List**__
--> make a change to the genre refresh the api call
 -> research and better understand possible API searches -> add better header background
 -> fix Flixie Header Logo
 -> get all movies in the API (or at least get more than 10) -> display date in better format
--> user can click button to refresh search
--> fix the "loading" button so it actually functions based on whether a fetch request returns data -> add favicon to site

 __Optional:__
 -> sort movies by rating, popularity, release date (this should be easy and doesn't need a new API call)